 In this Appendix we summarize the prior families and the numerical hyperparameters adopted in the illustrative Bayesian analysis.
 These choices are intentionally simple and are not intended to represent a unique physical model.
 Rather, they encode conservative expectations that (i) the transmitter occurrence probability is small but poorly known in scale, and (ii) the EIRP may span orders of magnitude and is therefore more naturally parameterized in $\ln L$.

-For the non-hierarchical models, We initially adopt a deliberately loose upper bound $p_{T,\max}=0.5$ to ensure that the prior support covers a broad range of plausible occurrence probabilities and parameterize $p_T=p_{T,\max}q$.
+For the non-hierarchical models, we initially adopt a deliberately loose upper bound $p_{T,\max}=0.5$ to ensure that the prior support covers a broad range of plausible occurrence probabilities and parameterize $p_T=p_{T,\max}q$.
 We consider (i) a scaled-beta prior $q\sim{\rm Beta}(a,b)$ with $(a,b)=(5,5000)$, which concentrates prior mass near $q\approx a/(a+b)\simeq 10^{-3}$ (thus $p_T\sim 5\times 10^{-4}$) while retaining a long tail to larger values, and logit-normal mapping $p_T=p_{T,\max}\,{\rm sigmoid}(z)$ with $z\sim\mathcal N(\mu_p,\sigma_p^2)$ and $(\mu_p,\sigma_p)=(-3,10)$, which is deliberately diffuse in logit space and therefore weakly informative for $p_T$ over many orders of magnitude.
 For the EIRP we adopt a log-normal prior $\ln L\sim\mathcal N(\mu_L,\sigma_L^2)$ with $(\mu_L,\sigma_L)=(\ln 2,\ln 10)$, implying a median $L\simeq 2 {\rm W}$ and a multiplicative scatter of $\exp(\sigma_L)=10$.

-In the all-zero detection regime, the posterior mass concentrates well below this bound, with a characteristic scale $p_T\sim 5\times 10^{-3}$ in non-hierarchical models.
+In the non-hierarchical models, the resulting one-sided upper limits on $p_T$ lie well below the deliberately loose bound $p_{T,\max}=0.5$.
 Therefore, we subsequently restrict the hierarchical analyses to a grid of smaller $p_{T,\max}$ values, $p_{T,\max}\in\{0.01,0.008,0.005\}$.
 For the scaled-beta hierarchical model we retain $p_T=p_{T,\max}q$ and use

-with $(\alpha_m,\beta_m)=(2,2000)$ and $(a_\kappa,b_\kappa)=(5,0.05)$, This places $m \sim 10^{-3}$, pushing the typical $p_T$ to small values, while $\kappa$ controls how tightly $p_T$ is concentrated around $m$: larger $\kappa$ produces stronger shrinkage (narrower posteriors in $\log p_T$) and makes the inferred $(p_T,L)$ region more sensitive to the imposed upper bound $p_{T,\max}$.
+with $(\alpha_m,\beta_m)=(2,2000)$ and $(a_\kappa,b_\kappa)=(5,0.05)$.
+This places $m \sim 10^{-3}$, pushing the typical $p_T$ to small values, while $\kappa$ controls how tightly $p_T$ is concentrated around $m$: larger $\kappa$ produces stronger shrinkage (narrower posteriors in $\log p_T$) and makes the inferred $(p_T,L)$ region more sensitive to the imposed upper bound $p_{T,\max}$.